DanielKeep/DanielKeep.github.io/src/0000-rust-ver-attr.md

 - Initially, `rust_ver` will *only* be valid when applied to a module as an inner attribute.
 When `rust_ver` is encountered, the compiler should assert the specified version is compatible *immediately*.
 This might be done by making the parser itself aware of what language version it should be parsing, with an "ignore `rust_ver`" setting to assist with external users (such as code formatting or completion).

 - The above should be expanded to attributes in all contexts.
 This may be more difficult, especially when macros are considered.
+Since this would permit *strictly* more code to be valid, it would be a backwards-compatible change and could be introduced as convenient.

 This would allow the compiler to report problems with incompatible source code *prior* to encountering a syntax error.